Glossary of Financial Aid Terms

 Financial Aid Package: The total amount of financial aid (federal and nonfederal) a student is offered by a college or career school.
 The school's financial aid staff combines various forms of aid into a “package” to help meet a student’s education costs.

-Financial Need: The difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).
-While COA varies from school to school, your EFC does not change based on the school you attend.
+Financial Need: The difference between the cost of attendance (COA) at a school and your Student Aid Index (SAI).
+While COA varies from school to school, your SAI does not change based on the school you attend.

 Adjusted Gross Income (AGI): Your or your family's wages, salaries, interest, dividends, etc., minus allowable deductions as reported on a federal tax return

 Cost of Attendance (COA): The total amount it will cost you to go to school—usually stated as a yearly figure.
-COA includes tuition and fees; on-campus room and board (or a housing and food allowance for off-campus students); and allowances for books, supplies, transportation, loan fees, and dependent care.
-It also includes miscellaneous and personal expenses, including an allowance for the rental or purchase of a personal computer; costs related to a disability; and reasonable costs for eligible study-abroad programs.
-For students attending less than half-time, the COA includes tuition and fees and an allowance for books, supplies, transportation, and dependent care expenses, and can also include room and board for up to three semesters or the equivalent at the institution.
+COA includes tuition and fees; on-campus housing and food (or a housing and food allowance for off-campus students); and allowances for books, course materials, supplies & equipment, transportation, federal loan fees, and dependent care.
+It also includes personal expenses; costs related to a disability; and reasonable costs for eligible study-abroad programs.
+For students attending less than half-time, the COA includes tuition and fees and an allowance for books, supplies, transportation, and dependent care expenses, and can also include housing and food for up to three semesters or the equivalent at the institution.
 But no more than two of those semesters, or the equivalent, may be consecutive.
 Contact the financial aid administrator at the school you’re planning to attend if you have any unusual expenses that might affect your COA.

 Direct Loan: A federal student loan, made through the William D. Ford Federal Direct Loan Program, for which eligible students and parents borrow directly from the U.S. Department of Education at participating schools.
 Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans and Direct Consolidation Loans are types of Direct Loans.